64MM4-KN1F3/dear.inheadlights/src/content/blog/dear-internet.md

 - I am still me
 - The world continues
 - Blogs are still a thing!
-- A
-- B
-- C

 I'm looking forward to having a public scratch-pad again.
 Somewhere to howl, whimper or chirp into the void.

-As a small preview, here are some ponderings I might bore the reader (you) with:
+As a small preview, here are some ponderings I might bore the reader with:
 - Music-related things
 - LLM-related things
 - Etymology/language-related things
 - Tech-related things
-- X
-- Y
-- Z

-It's good to be back :)
+It's good to be back.
+# 🤗